Tributum: Women

 According to Livy (1857), while women were usually excluded, they voluntarily contributed to tributum during the Second Punic War.
-The Triumvirs later demanded woman paid the tax.
+The Triumvirs later demanded women paid the tax.
 Hortensia then argued that woman had never paid tax before that point and were not obliged, which resulted in the exemption of most of the 1,400 women who were requested to pay.